romanpauk/dingo/docs/architecture/README.md

 factories, how requests are matched to stored types, and where custom wrappers and conversions plug in.

-Read these pages in order if you want the full picture:
+Read these pages in order for the full picture:

 - [Overview](overview.md): the main data flow and the key owners.
 - [Registration And Resolution](registration-and-resolution.md): the runtime